Adequate Safety Promotion Is Scarce in Most Aviation SMS

-Much of the safety information that is doled out at workplaces looks more like an IKEA how-to manual than serving as a tool to make employees cheer for their aviation SMS.
+Much of the safety promotion information doled out at workplaces looks more like an IKEA how-to manual than serving as a tool to make employees cheer for, and feel as if they are true contributors to their aviation SMS.

 - Safety Policy;